-Western Region Bangla School recognises a Code of Conduct to be an important strategy to help keep children safe from harm.
-A Code of Conduct lists behaviours that are acceptable and those that are unacceptable.
+Western Region Bangla school recognises a Code of Conduct as an essential strategy to help keep children safe from harm.
+A Code of Conduct lists acceptable behaviours and those that are unacceptable.
 It identifies professional boundaries, ethical behaviour and how to avoid or better manage difficult situations.

-The Child Safety Code of Conduct is one the requirements of the Child Safe Standards and applies to all school employees, contractors, volunteers and any other members of the school community involved in child-related work with students of the school.
+The Child Safety Code of Conduct is one of the requirements of the Child Safe Standards.
+It applies to all school employees, contractors, volunteers and other members of the school community involved in child-related work with students.
 This Child Safety Code of Conduct identifies inappropriate behaviour with children in a school environment.
-The objective is to guide school staff in identifying and regulating their own behaviour and the behaviour of other school staff, and to protect children from abuse in the school environment.
+The objective is to guide school staff in identifying and regulating their behaviour and the behaviour of other school staff and to protect children from abuse in the school environment.

-Our school develops the code of conduct to provide all staff, volunteers and committee members with a set of clear principles about how they should behave with children.
-During the development and review process Western Region Bangla School endeavours to include staff, volunteers, committee members, families and children in the process.
+Western Region Bangla school develops the Code of Conduct to provide all staff, volunteers and committee members with clear principles about how they should behave with children.
+During the development and review process, Western Region Bangla School endeavours to include staff, volunteers, committee members, families, and children.